EDEN786/dot/Mark/vimnotes.md

 _K_ - looks up man page for word cursor is over.
 ###Ex mode
 	Ex-Mode is backwords support for Ex commands
-	:Visual	Visaual opens a file
+	:Visual	Visual opens a file
-	:Open	Open (n) opens a file at line n
+	:Open	Open(n) opens a file at line n
 	:Edit is implemented the same as visual.
 :edit/:e supports tab completion
 :open/:o does not. - open uses pattern matching.